 About

-The early music area is led by the Music History Area Coordinator, performance practice specialist, and lutenist Dr. David Dolata.
-FIU students are regularly exposed to early music guest artists and academics through special classes and master classes.
-Recent guests include Hopkinson Smith, Stewart Carter, Anthony Newman, Victor Coelho, Robert Crowe, Alison Crum and Roy Marks, and Jose Vazquez.
+Early music guest artists and academics who have provided concerts, special classes, and master classes include the Baltimore Consort, the Boston Early Music Festival Opera, Ruckus, Hopkinson Smith, Stewart Carter, Anthony Newman, Victor Coelho, Robert Crowe, Alison Crum and Roy Marks, and Jose Vazquez.